jamf/jamfprotect/third_party_integrations/alerts_management/AWS/README.md

 - From the Lambda Configuration editor, create an AWS API Gateway

-- The scripts are designed to use AWS Secret Manager to securely retrieve the credentials for Jamf Pro, Jamf Protect, Slack, Teams, VirusTotal etc are stored there
+- The scripts are designed to use AWS Secret Manager to securely retrieve the credentials for Jamf Pro, Jamf Protect, Slack, Microsoft Teams, VirusTotal etc are stored there
 Edit the IAM Lambda user to privide access to `secretsmanager:GetSecretValue`
     ```{
     "Version": "2012-10-17",